suraj-pillai/workshop/README.md

 ![cn19](images/connector-19.png)

 *  Execute the following command to check data in MongoDB -

+In case you do not have mongosh installed, this will be done by the Instructor

 `mongosh "mongodb+srv://mongostreaming.whrwcfn.mongodb.net/mongodb" --apiVersion 1 --username participant_n`.
 `(replace participant_n username with your participant id)`